Run5/GoodTrails/README.md

    * [Review Routes](md_images/get-post route reviews Good_trails.jpg)

  ### Users will have the ability to sign-up (edit)

- * Authenticated Users will have the ability to login/logout
+ --INSERT IMAGE HERE(REGISTER PAGE)--

-   * the authenticated user can then create a collection of trails they are either interested in, or have previously visited
+   * the authenticated user can create a collection of trails they are either interested in, or have previously visited.
+This is accomplished by selecting state codes which houses the trail data for a variety of trails with ranging difficulties.
+   *

+ --INSERT IMAGE HERE()

+   * ability to write reviews reflecting specific trails, and will have the ability to edit and delete these reviews.

+ --INSERT IMAGE HERE()

+   * ability to write reviews reflecting specific trails, and will have the ability to edit and delete these reviews.